 - How to incorporate repair and mending into your business model

-- About the increasing trend towards repair workshops and visible mending among fashion-forward consumers
+- About the increasing trend towards repair workshops and visible mending amongst fashion-forward consumers

-- How to care for garments and reduce microfibre shedding
+- How to care for garments to increase their lifespan and reduce microfibre shedding

 - Why takeback schemes are important in making the first step towards circularity